All posts by Steve Bennett

 Endurance Training INTENSITY vs VOLUME

-For many years now debate has raged between advocates of the two extremes of training for middle distances.
-We have had athletes who have been on well over 160km a week running great times in 1500m and also some running very fast off a much smaller volume of in some cases less than 100km a week.
+For many years, debate has raged between advocates of the two extremes of training for middle distances.
+We have had athletes on well over 160km a week running great times in 1500m and some running very fast on a much smaller volume, in some cases, less than 100km a week.

 Both extremes of training can work for an athlete.
-What the high volume athlete lacks in intensity can be ‘made up’ from the benefits of the slow stimulus of volumes of aerobic running.
+What the high-volume athlete lacks in intensity can be ‘made up’ from the benefits of the slow stimulus of volumes of aerobic running.
 What the lower volume athlete lacks in volume can be ‘made up’ for with extra intensity.
-There are trade-offs and risks of both extremes however and this is essential when working out what is best for a given athlete.
+However, both extremes have trade-offs and risks, which is essential when working out what is best for a given athlete.

-The high volume athlete runs the risk of overuse injuries and this is especially so if the training includes a high percentage on the roads.
-They also run the risk of lowering running efficiency at race pace if good form work is not done to compensate for the potentially damaging effects of running slower most of the time.
+The high volume of athletes runs the risk of overuse injuries, mainly if the training includes a high percentage on the roads.
+They also risk lowering running efficiency at race pace if suitable formwork is not done to compensate for the potentially damaging effects of running slower most of the time.
 The athlete can lose speed & ease of speed.
-Some would argue though that increased mitochondrial density and capillarization brought about in a more extreme fashion by high volume training will in fact improve efficiency – as will the extra muscular conditioning of the lower legs from running slowly with a minimal knee lift.
+Some would argue that increased mitochondrial density and capillarization brought about more extensively by high-volume training will improve efficiency – as will the extra muscular conditioning of the lower legs from running slowly with a minimal knee lift.

-The low volume athlete because of the higher intensity will face a much higher risk of overtraining & burnout both mentally and physically.
-I know of athletes whose immune system has let them down and they became repeatedly sick because of the steady regime of highly anaerobic work they were doing for most of each year.
-I believe athletes don’t last long like this, they have short careers.
+Because of the higher intensity, the low-volume athlete will face a much higher risk of overtraining & burnout both mentally and physically.
+I know of athletes whose immune systems let them down, and they became repeatedly sick because of the steady regime of highly anaerobic work they were doing for most of each year.
+I believe athletes don’t last long like this; they have short careers.
 This may be especially true for female athletes.

-Many of the best athletes in the World that lasted for the longest were in fact higher volume athletes like John Walker.
+Many of the best athletes in the World who lasted for the longest were higher-volume athletes like John Walker.

 3 x 400m rest 8min at faster then 1st lap of an 800m race pace.